 Cloud-based Backup for any CMS or Website

-In addition to the plugin, they also have a cloud service which can backup any type of website, be it WordPress or not.
+In addition to the plugin, they also have a cloud storage service, which can backup any type of website, be it WordPress or not.
 The service connects to your website via FTP (for files) and MySQL (for the database).
 The incremental backup feature is available only in the cloud solution, not in the plugin.
 The starting price is $9.95/mo for 10GB of storage.

-At first look, the dashboard of BackWPup is not that intuitive as that of the other plugins.
+At first look, the dashboard of BackWPup doesn’t look that intuitive as that of the other plugins.
 You have to set Jobs for each type of backup (full, partial, or database) you want to take.
 After that, you can run these jobs manually or at scheduled intervals.

-However, the free plugin does not include restoration feature.
-You have to do that manually.
+However, the free plugin does not include the restoration feature.
+You have to do that manually when you need it.
 That can be a deal-breaker if you are not a technically-inclined person.

 |Premium Pricing||$69 – $349|